Up your Web3 game

 The zealous founder or team member

 If you had a business, you’d want to see it succeed right?
 Of course.
 And most founders and teams behind a cryptocurrency project are the same.
 So to entice new investors, they’ll advertise their project and hype it up so that it gets attention and funding.
-It’s not necessarily as malicious as a paid influencer or a businessman trying to bag a profit, but it’s still worth recognising that a person might be overselling their project.
+It’s not necessarily as malicious as a paid influencer or a businessman trying to bag a profit, but it’s still worth recognizing that a person might be overselling their project.

 The red flag: The team promises that their project will be able to deliver the world and more without having a well-documented white paper or roadmap.
 If there’s hype and hurry without function and focus, you might be looking at a shill.